-- Deck Type: select the decking material, decking material is visible from underneath the bridge, do not confuse this with the wearing surface (i.e. asphalt on top of the bridge); see pictures and "Deck" in the diagram in Appendix A. - Beam Type: select the beam material, see pictures and "Beams or Girders" in the diagram in Appendix A. - End/Back Wall Type: select the end wall material, see pictures and "Backwall" in the diagram in Appendix A. - Creosote Evidence: for bridges with wooden components, are any of the timbers soaked in creosote?
+- Deck Type: select the decking material, decking material is visible from underneath the bridge, do not confuse this with the wearing surface (i.e. asphalt on top of the bridge); metal forms on the underside of the deck are not the deck, the deck in those cases is concrete and bats are likely utilizing the expansion joints if anything, so step out to the side and look to see if the deck is accessible and concrete.
+See pictures and "Deck" in the diagram in Appendix A. - Beam Type: select the beam material, see pictures and "Beams or Girders" in the diagram in Appendix A. - End/Back Wall Type: select the end wall material, see pictures and "Backwall" in the diagram in Appendix A. - Creosote Evidence: for bridges with wooden components, are any of the timbers soaked in creosote?
 This will be obvious by the strong smell and/or presence of dark, oily stains on timbers. - Suitable Roosting Crevices: does the bridge have any vertical crevices that have potential for suitable bat roosts.
-Typically, crevices that support bats are 1⁄2" to 1 1⁄4" wide and anywhere from 4" to >12" deep.
+Typically, crevices that support bats are 1⁄2" to 11⁄2" wide and anywhere from 4" to >12" deep.
 You will need to look under the bridge, along the guard rails and on the side of the bridge at the end bents to assess this question.
 An example of this is an expansion joint that bats are accessing from the underside of the bridge that is covered with a rubber compression seal or a type of poured sealant on the top of the bridge which protects them from rain.
 The picture on the right below is the view looking up at the bridge's expansion joint from below.
-Sometimes the concrete guardrail has a very narrow crevice (1⁄2" to 1 1⁄4") that will be sealed on top and open on the side, if you observe this, select yes to this question.
+Sometimes the concrete guardrail has a very narrow crevice (1⁄2" to 13⁄4") that will be sealed on top and open on the side, if you observe this, select yes to this question.